Statement on Diversity, Equity, and Inclusion

 - Post contact info for the AEA Diversity, Equity, and Inclusion officer for our region.

-- As issues around bodies and hair are intensely personal, the producer should coordinate an early conversation between the hair/costume designer and actors that is done with empathy and care and centers the actor’s needs and perspectives.
-This conversation should happen between the first and second production meeting.
-The actor should have the option to request that a third person be present for the meeting.
+- As issues around bodies and hair are intensely personal, the producer will coordinate an early conversation between the hair/costume designer and actors that is done with empathy and care and centers around the actor’s needs and perspectives.
+This conversation will happen between the second and third production meeting.
+The actor will have the option to request that a third person be present for the meeting.
 This could be the director, stage manager, AEA deputy, a fellow actor, a personal stylist, etc.

-- Provide a budget line item specifically for hair and make-up, as actors are often burdened with providing their own supplies, which disproportionately impacts women and especially Black, Indigenous, Latinx, Asian American and Pacific Islander, Middle Eastern, and all Women of Color.
+- Provide a budget line item specifically for hair and make-up, as actors are often burdened with providing their own supplies, which disproportionately impacts women and especially Global Majority women.
 Hair budget should include products, salon or stylist visits, possible hair consultant, hair touch-ups

 - Provide budget line for salon services or wig/hair designer if costume designer is unable to appropriately design or provide guidance in styling